 If you do have to pay the statutory charge, you can delay payment if the property you won or kept is your home or the home of your dependants; or the money you won or kept is to be used to buy a home for yourself or your dependants.
 Your solicitor or adviser will give you more information about the statutory charge before you decide to go ahead with your case.

 Changes to the legal aid system

-Huge reforms are due to take place to the Legal Aid which will see an end to legal aid for many divorcing couples on low incomes.
-As from April 2013 state-funded legal advice for spouses arguing over wealth or custody of their children will be limited to cases that involve domestic abuse.
+Huge reforms took place to Legal Aid last year which saw an end to legal aid for many divorcing couples on low incomes.
+As of April 2013 state-funded legal advice for spouses arguing over wealth or custody of their children will be limited to cases that involve domestic abuse.

 Where to next?

 - How to survive a break-up